Lab-1-1

 Modify basic Node.js app

-Modify index.js and implement the specifications below.
+- Modify index.js and implement the following specifications:

-Create a constant JS object variable named person that has the following properties.
+Create a constant JS object variable named person that has the following properties:

 firstName